-What isn’t there to love about plant training?
-Training is fun, it gets you more involved with your plants, it helps maximize on your grow space and lights and it burns a calorie or two in addition to dramatically increasing yields!
+What isn’t there to love about training cannabis plants?
+Training is fun, it gets you more involved with your plants, it helps maximize your grow space and lights, and it burns a calorie or two in addition to dramatically increasing yields!

 But there is a dark side to training.
 It shows up when newer or possibly misinformed growers attempt to train their cannabis plants, but end up stunting their growth or generally doing them more harm than good.
 This can come from accidents like breaking stems, but sometimes it’s a fault in the way the technique is being used.

-Today, we’re going to show you how to avoid making mistakes during plant training that will slow down plant growth.
+Today, we’re going to show you how to avoid making plant training mistakes that will slow down the growth of your cannabis.
 Instead, you can be sure you’re using the right technique the right way at the right time!

-ScrOG – short for ‘Screen of Green’ – is a method of growing cannabis when a screen is placed in between the plants and the light.
-The plants are kept under the screen during veg, and guided through the screen by the grower during flowering to influence neat rows of colas equally spaced from each other.
+ScrOG – short for ‘Screen of Green’ – is a method of growing cannabis where a screen is placed in between the plants and the light.
+The plants are kept under the screen during the vegetative stage and guided through the screen by the grower during flowering to influence neat rows of colas equally spaced from each other.

 Most Common Mistakes